jacobcgarrett/smart-hotplate-stirrer-rebuild/README.md

 MIT License.
 **Use at your own risk.** Safety measures have been implemented, but I can't guarantee compatibility with other builds or modifications.

+---

+### 🙏 Acknowledgments

+Developed with ongoing support and collaboration from [ChatGPT](https://openai.com/chatgpt) and [Grok](grok.com) for design advice, code structure, and embedded systems troubleshooting.